tybottorff/bottorffdocs/linsley_postdoc/notes/literature_notes.md

  - other methods generally fall into cell-based normalization (estimate cell-specific global size factor to normalize all genes in same cell, pool cells to estimate more robust size factors then deconvolve pooled size factors to get cell-specific size factors) and gene-based normalization (parametric modeling of individual genes, **like Pearson residuals method SCTransform**, perform adjustments individually for each group of genes with different sequencing depths or different ranges of abundance levels)
 ## Feature selection and dimension reduction
  - identify few latent variables that explain the most variance in data
+# Facts and hopes for prediction, diagnosis, and treatment of immune-related adverse events
+ - factors associated with irAEs: pre-existing autoimmune disease, sex, BMI, response to ICI, circulating cytokines and immune cells, genetic variants, microbiome
 # FDA approves anti-CD3 antibody to delay type 1 diabetes onset
  - T1D: autoreactive T cells destroy insulin secreting β cells
 # From reads to insight: a hitchhiker's guide to ATAC-seq data analysis